Integrio/AzureFunctionsSecurity/docs/index.md

 - Easy integration with Azure Functions
 - Configurable through app settings or code
 - Class and method level authorization attributes
-- Support for multiple roles and policies
+- Support for multiple app roles and user scopes

 > **Note:** This library only supports JWT Bearer Tokens that are sent in the `authorization` header of the HTTP request.